nicolemne/warcraft-mogs/README.md

 ```

 - Remove the default insecure secret key in settings.py and replace with the link to the secret key variable in Heroku by typing: SECRET_KEY = os.environ.get(SECRET_KEY)
-- Comment out the DATABASES section in settings.py and replace with:
+- Comment out the DATABASES section in settings.py and replace it with:

 ```
 DATABASES = {